-For the year ended December 31, 2020, net cash provided by operating activities totaled approximately \$4.4 million, compared with cash used in operating activities of approximately \$2.5 million last year.
-Cash provided by operating activities for 2020 was primarily related to net income and a decrease in inventory, combined with increases in depreciation and amortization, accrued compensation and related taxes, and deferred revenue, as well as an unrealized loss on our investment in FGF.
-These items were partially offset by increases in accounts receivable, and a decrease in accrued warranty expenses.
+For the year ended December 31, 2021, net cash used in operating activities totaled approximately \$6.3 million, compared with cash provided by operating activities of approximately \$4.4 million (as adjusted) for the prior year.
+Cash used in operating activities for the year was primarily related to a net loss, increased inventory, and increases in accounts receivable, which were partially offset by increased accounts payable and depreciation and amortization.